What is a blast room?

 Additional equipment can be added for convenience and improved usability, such as control panels, overhead cranes, rubber lining, LED lighting, etc. To learn more about blast rooms, please see our Blast Room products page.

-Sandblasting cabinets are found on most shop floors and are sometimes called “blast booths,” but technically, this isn’t correct.
-See our Blast Cabinets page for details.
+Sandblasting cabinets are found on most shop floors.
+See our Blast Cabinets page for additional details about Titan’s line of high-performance industrial blast cabinets.

 What are typical or standard blast room sizes?